-Veterans: This committee is dedicated to advocating for the political and social concerns of veterans.
-The women and men, who when called upon, came to the aid of our nation, are valuable resources to the whole labor movement.
-We must support our veterans, including some of the unique employment-specific situations they may face.
+Veterans: This committee advocates for veterans' political and social concerns.
+The people who, when called upon, came to the aid of our nation, are valuable resources to the whole labor movement.
+We must support our veterans, including their unique employment-specific situations.

 Women's Committee: Strong women make strong unions, but women are often underrepresented in union leadership roles.
 Women's committees are often the springboard for our local women to gain experience to take on increasing levels of leadership.
-Women workers also face specific challenges, including a disproportionate amount of sexual harassment compared to men and wage inequity, and this committee works to educate members on these issues and push for change
+Women workers also face specific challenges, including a disproportionate amount of sexual harassment compared to men, and wage inequity.
+This committee educates members on these issues and pushes for change.